 Now..."Go confidently in the direction of your dreams.
 Live the life you have imagined."
 Henry David Thoreau

 Single Women Adoption and Single Men Adoption

 Do you like statistics?
-Then these will surely be encouraging: According to a 2013 National Survey of Adoptive Parents, U.S. Department of Health and Human Services, 27 percent of adoptive parents are single men and women.
+Frankly they bore me, but once in a while I'll see one and think, "wow!" and this is one of those times!
+These statistics are encouraging: According to a 2013 National Survey of Adoptive Parents, U.S. Department of Health and Human Services, 27 percent of adoptive parents are single men and women!
 Approximately 22.7 percent are female, 5.5 percent male.
 Since the 1970's, across the country the number of single parent placements slowly and steadily continues to increase, both in domestic and inter country adoption.
 International options are on a slight decrease but are still a viable option if you are flexible and patient.